Codecademy/docs/content/cpp/concepts/arrays/arrays.md

 In the case above, an array of `chars` was initialized with all the vowels, and then the first element in the array at index 0 was printed out.
 Then the element at index `0` was modified by being assigned a new value of `'r'`, which got printed out below.

-Arrays in C++ have a set size, meaning elements can not be added or removed once the array has been created.
+Arrays in C++ have a fixed size, meaning elements can not be added or removed once the array has been created.
 Only existing elements may be modified without changing the total size or shape of the structure.